 Traditional CNAM using "nam"

-The "rcd" claim must contain a "nam" key with a value that identifies the display name of the originating entity.
-If the originating entity does not have a display name, the "nam" key value must be the empty string.
+The "rcd" claim shall contain a "nam" key with a value that identifies the display name of the originating entity.
+If the originating entity does not have a display name, the "nam" key value shall be the empty string.

 Example, for the following SIP INVITE